The 5 Most Beautiful Rice Terraces In Vietnam

 The Northern area is particularly gorgeous.
 Rice terraces were frequently constructed into hilly or mountainous slopes by ethnic minority populations for agricultural production.
 Some are hundreds, if not thousands, of years old.
 Although man-made, the bending terraces look to be entirely in tune with nature, generating a mesmerizing pattern across the hills and valleys.

 The terrains in Sapa are great locations for trekking and photography.
 Aside from the famous rice terraces, the hilly terrain is a great site to learn about ethnic cultures and customs.

 The rice terrace fields are one of the most prominent tourist attractions in the Muong Hoa Valley, which lies between the town and Fansipan Mountain.
 The rice terraces are said to originate from the 15th century.
 Incredible, awe-inspiring grandeur surrounds you in every direction.

 >>See Tour: Vietnam Secret Revealed

-Y Ty, a highland village in the Lao Cai Province’s Bat Xat District, is about 7-hour drive from Hanoi.
+Y Ty, a highland village in the Lao Cai Province’s Bat Xat District, is about a 7-hour drive from Hanoi.

 The Hmong, Dzao, Giay, and Ha Nhi, the hill tribes in Vietnam with the most exquisite and vibrant clothing, all call Y Ty home.
 A photographer’s paradise, the colors of their attire stand out against the mountains, blue sky, and rice fields.
 A visit to Y Ty has far more to offer than just beautiful photos.